ikim23/bazos-watcher/README.md

 # Bazos Watcher

 Simple application watching for webpage changes.
-User is notified on change e-mail.
+User is notified on change via e-mail.

 Built on top of the AWS services (Lambda, DynamoDB, SES).